WebOsu-2/webosu-2.github.io/CONTRIBUTING.md

 WebOsu is an open source project and we love to receive contributions from our community — you!
 There are many ways to contribute, from writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests or writing code which can be incorporated into WebOsu itself.
 Every little thing helps.

 ### What kind of contributions are *not* accepted?
 Please, don't use the issue tracker for non-technical questions.
 Email MostLime directly (mostlime@outlook.com) or DM him on Discord (mostlime12195).
-You can also find many answers to your questions on non-webosu related areas, like IO games forum (https://iogames.forum).
+You can also ask and find questions and answers in our [GitHub Discussions page](https://github.com/WebOsu-2/webosu-2.github.io/discussions).

 ## Responsibilities for contributers
 There are certain responsibilities for contributers:
 - Make sure you keep your code compatible for all devices (touchscreen, IOS, PC, etc.) The community can help test certain platforms.
 - Format your code neatly and consistently.
-- Please give variables clear and understandable names while also using naming conventions.
+- Please give variables clear and understandable names while also using proper naming conventions.
 See https://curc.readthedocs.io/en/latest/programming/coding-best-practices.html.
 - Please remain kind and respectful.
 - Keep an open mind and use others' ideas and opinions to improve on your own code.